ShenyiQinxin/spring-note/MockExam.md

 - proxy-target-class="true" forces the use of CGLIB
 ### after all the bean properties have been set (DI is done)
 - methods with @PostConstruct
-- afterPropertiesSet()
+- afterPropertiesSet() in InitializingBean interface
-- methods in init-method attribute in XML
+- methods in init-method attribute in XML are called

-are called
+### destruction customization ways (in order)
+- @PreDestroy
+- destroy() in DisposableBean interface
+- destroy-method in XML

 ### __ enables the registering a bean
 > 'profile' attribute in xml `<beans>`